tarasmatsyk/tarasmatsyk.com/content/posts/1-how-to-start-a-blog-in-2-hours.md

 This blog has been built using GoHugo and Netlify and it was damn easy.
 All of it, should take about an hour, maybe 2 if we include domain selection and purchase into the process.

 Hope you enjoyed the reading and looking forward to seeing your blog in Hugo.
 Or Gatsby.
 Or Jekyll.
-Or your own framework of choice.
+Or your own framework.

 Now, we can start a holy war and answer the question of **Which framework do you use and why?**